 There have been some reports of issues when copying between similar but not identical architectures.
-For instance the instruction set for Intel architectures is not identical with AMD processors and later versions of some processors may have instructions not available in earlier versions.
+For instance, the instruction set for an Intel system is not identical with an AMD processor and later versions of some processors may have instructions that are unavailable in earlier versions.